nasser85/local-vault/README.md

   ```
 ### Establishing Relationships
 Currently, Local Vault only supports Has-Many type relationships.
 There are plans to eventually add One-To-One and Many-To-Many.

-Suppose we add a table to keep track of students to the ``school`` database.
+Consider the following example where we add a table to keep track of students to the ``school`` database.
 ```javascript
 const Student = School.createTable('student', ['firstName', 'lastName', 'gender', 'grade']);
 ```